projectriff/projectriff.io/_posts/2018-04-06-announcing-riff-0-0-6.md

 ## installable invokers
 Starting in v0.0.6, riff [invokers](/invokers/) are installable Kubernetes resources.

+This invoker separation is the first step toward future enhancements such as invoker-specific configuration, validation, and, dynamic loading of functions into pre-warmed invoker containers.

 The yaml file for an invoker can come from a file on disk or from a URL.
 This allows users to add new invokers without changes to the CLI.
 The riff CLI has been extended with `riff invokers` sub-commands.

 ```
 $ riff invokers --help